 Gran’s eyes flick over the few garden workers, the bright blue sky, and me, already setting aside my tools.

 We’ve all felt a subtle shift in the mood these last few weeks.
 No more transports.
 The Germans seem nervous and busier than ever.
-The old woman says it won’t be long before the war is over.
+We hear rumors that they are losing battles, and it won’t be long before the war is over.

 Gran’s eyes soften.
 “Very well.”